 While severe injuries can certainly cause very serious symptoms, brain injuries are notorious for their unpredictable effects.
 Victims should also seek medical attention following a head injury, regardless of how mild the injury appears.

 Proving Liability in a Brain Injury Case

 Like other personal injury cases, the success of a brain injury claim depends on several factors.
 As the person bringing the claim (known as the “plaintiff”), you have the burden of proof.
-This means you are the one responsible for proving that the other person or party (known as the “defendant”) is liable for your injuries and damages.
+This means you must prove that the other person or party (known as the “defendant”) is liable for your damages.

 In most cases, proving liability in a brain injury case involves proving the following:

 - Duty of Care: You must first establish that the defendant owed you a duty of care.
 This means that they had some legal responsibility to reasonably avoid causing injury or harm.

 - Breach: Next, you must prove that the defendant breached the duty of care.
 Typically, this involves demonstrating that they were negligent or acted wrongfully.

 - Injury: To have a case, you must prove that you were, in fact, injured.
 Establishing medical proof of your brain injury is a critical element of your case.